Dragonheart: Vengeance: Plot

 In the years following Drago and Gareth's bonding, the seven dragons they raised left to different lands; one of them, a female named Siveth, traveled to Wallachia.
 The kingdom and its ruler, King Razvan, initially welcomed Siveth, but after he was wounded in battle, Siveth refused to share her heart with him, so the king exiled her.
-Twenty or thirty years after, Lukas, a young farmer, sees savage raiders: The Bear, The Wolf, The Snake, and The Scorpion, kill his family.
-After losing his parents and house to them, Lukas leaves on a quest for revenge.
-Lukas goes to the city where King Razvan rules, begging for help, only to be turned down.
+Twenty or thirty years after, Lukas, a young farmer, sees his family killed and home destroyed by savage raiders: The Bear, The Wolf, The Snake, and The Scorpion.
+Now on a quest for revenge, Lukas travels to the city where King Razvan rules, begging for help, only to be turned down.
 Later, a swashbuckling mercenary, Darius, approaches Lukas, offering his services to hunt the murderers.
 A brawl breaks out between Darius and a rival group of mercenaries, forcing Lukas to flee.
 He learns from a blacksmith he meets that Siveth might help him.

 Lukas travels deep into the countryside to find Siveth, offering her a bag of crop seed as payment.
 Realizing that Lukas wants vengeance instead of justice, Siveth refuses to help, so Lukas leaves.
 He soon finds a horse with a saddle and supplies to aid him in his journey.
 Darius, who followed him, teaches Lukas how to fight.
 Pursuing The Bear first, Darius and Lukas follow his trail and discover that Siveth has traveled with them, disguised as Lukas' horse.
 Darius departs after a heated argument with Siveth, leaving her and Lukas to face The Bear and his band of raiders.
-While trying to kill Lukas during the fight, The Bear falls to his death, pleasing Lukas much to Siveth's dismay.
+While trying to kill Lukas during the fight, the Bear accidentally stabs Siveth and chaos ensues as Lukas, enraged by Siveth's injury, turns his fury on The Bear and his men.

 They later subdue The Wolf.
 Lukas threatens to kill him, but Siveth says The Wolf is more valuable alive, so they take him captive when he agrees to lead them to The Snake and Scorpion.
 The Wolf keeps his word but, as Darius blunders into the ambush, he escapes, losing an arm to Siveth's ice breath.
 Despite this, they capture The Snake, and Lukas learns Siveth and Darius are bonded.
 Questioning what to do with their prisoner, Siveth tells Lukas to spare her and take her back to town to face justice, while Darius says to kill the raider; to dissuade Darius, Siveth explains why she shared her heart with him.
 When Darius was a child, the king started a war to bolster his popularity and distract people from his corrupt dealings; the king was wounded in battle while Siveth tried to prove his corruption.
 The king had his wagon driver run Darius's parents off the road during his return to the castle, killing them.
 Siveth then shared her heart with Darius to save him, leading to her refusal to help Razvan and her banishment.
 She kept the truth from Darius to protect him.
-Darius reluctantly agrees to spare The Snake, having discovered the raiders were receiving messages.
+Darius reluctantly agrees to spare The Snake, having discovered the raiders were receiving coded messages.